 FIWARE NGSIv2 API which is a simple yet powerful Restful API enabling to perform updates, queries or subscribe to changes on context information. (link)

 FIWARE Context Broker, that manage context information in a highly decentralized and large-scale manner. (link)

-Among the many features of Keycloak include Single sign-on, Social login, 2-factor authentication, LDAP integration, and more.
+Among the many features it include Single Sign-on, Social login, 2-factor authentication, LDAP integration, and more.

 To this Yggio Access Rights Management System (ARMS) securely handle which users and services have access to different IoT devices and their data.

 The Yggio network integration service.
 It manages all protocol translations, utilizing the message broker for all communication.